 Justin next several years would be just as productive.
-He partnered with the Society for Human Resource Management (SHRM) to author their authoritative book on veteran hiring titled Justin's work with SHRM went beyond veterans, as his background as an attorney also made him a passionate advocate for formerly incarcerated individuals looking for work.
+He partnered with the Society for Human Resource Management (SHRM) to author their authoritative book on veteran hiring titled From "We Will" To "At Will."
+Justin's work with SHRM went beyond veterans, as his background as an attorney also made him a passionate advocate for formerly incarcerated individuals looking for work.
 He was part of SHRM's "Getting Talent Back To Work" certificate program that helped bring training and information to HR managers to encourage companies to hire formerly incarcerated individuals.

 Justin also served on the Board of Directors for the Wounded Warrior Project, and briefly joined the U.S. Chamber of Commerce as a consultant on veteran employment issues.
 He was also a Council Member on Nationswell, an invitation-only membership community of service-minded leaders brought together to build their community, inspire and be inspired, and collaborate and advocate around social impact challenges.